 Copyright Agency First Nations Fellowships

-Who should apply: First Nations writers working in any genre, at any career stage.
+Who should apply: Aboriginal and Torres Strait Islander writers working in any genre, at any career stage.

 FAQs: Please read the FAQs before you apply.

-This fellowship program is open to writers of all genres, including fiction, narrative non-fiction, poetry, children's books, graphic novels, dramatic/screenwriting, writing for radio, translation, young adult, essays or short fiction.
-This program has been expanded in 2025 to include an additional fellowship week and six additional fellowship places.
-These additional places allow us to broaden our focus to include more non-fiction work, such as language preservation projects, family histories, and culturally significant research.
+This fellowship program is open to First Nations writers of all genres, including fiction, narrative non-fiction, poetry, children's books, graphic novels, dramatic/screenwriting, writing for radio, translation, young adult, essays or short fiction.
 Submissions in language are welcomed.

 The fellowship includes: